dejakob/react-native-alegrify-offline/README.md

 npm install -g react-native-cli
 ```

+## Languages

+Both Dutch and English are supported. i18next has been used to make this possible.

 ## User Interface

 The User Interface has been built with components from the [react-native-alegrify-ui](https://www.npmjs.com/package/react-native-alegrify-ui) package.
 Take a look [here](https://dejakob.com/react-native-alegrify-ui) to read the docs.